SpikeMurphy/MSfingerprint/README.md

 Adjust these values to match experimental conditions.

+---

 ## Notes

 * Designed for MALDI-TOF peptide mass fingerprinting.
 * Optimal results are obtained with spectra producing **20–40 monoisotopic peaks**.
 * Contaminant peaks from trypsin autolysis and keratin are automatically removed.

+---

+## Disclaimer

+This software is provided **for educational and research purposes only**.

+* No guarantee of correctness or suitability
+* Not intended for clinical, diagnostic, or commercial use
+* Predictions should always be validated independently

+Use at your own risk.

+---

 ## Author

 Spike Murphy Müller

+---

 ## Copyright